Clauses & Complex Sentences

 All the benefits of using clauses properly and all the problems with not understanding clauses (which we enumerate in the last two minutes of the video) will be covered more in depth in a book we hope to write, and possibly in future videos.

-Notes on the Complex Sentences video
+Notes on the Types of Complex Sentences video [UNFINISHED]

 The different types of clauses we cover are commonly regarded as ‘Dependent Clauses’ or ‘Subordinate Clauses’, although some grammarians would debate the definitions of those terms.
 Conversely, main clauses are often called ‘Independent Clauses’.